Boris Johnson more distrusted than social media as source of Covid advice, poll finds

 Boris Johnson is distrusted as a source of guidance on Covid by almost six out of 10 Britons (59 per cent) – more than distrust information from social media – according to a new poll.

-And almost three in 10 (28 per cent) said that they are less likely to follow Covid rules as a result of reports of Christmas parties at 10 Downing Street - including 37 per cent of the younger 18-34 age groups who are most likely to cram into pubs and clubs to party in the next few crucial weeks.
+Almost three in 10 (28 per cent) also said that they are less likely to follow Covid rules as a result of reports of Christmas parties at No 10 – including 37 per cent of the younger 18-34 age groups who are most likely to cram into pubs and clubs in the next few crucial weeks.

-The Savanta survey for The Independent was published as the nation waited to see if Mr Johnson will order fresh curbs over the festive period, after cabinet rejected scientific advice for swift action to stop the Omicron variant overwhelming the NHS.
+The Savanta survey for The Independent was published as the nation was told Mr Johnson would not be putting fresh curbs in place over the festive period

 It found that many Britons are acting before being told to by the government.

-One in 10 (10 per cent) said they have already cancelled their plans for Christmas Day and a further quarter (25 per cent) say they have scaled them back because of concerns about Omicron.
+One in 10 said they have already cancelled their plans for Christmas Day and a further quarter said they have scaled them back because of concerns about Omicron.

-And it showed significant levels of appetite for far tougher restrictions than the government has so far imposed.
+It also showed significant levels of appetite for far tougher restrictions than the government has so far imposed.

 Some 50 per cent of the 2,096 people questioned said they would back a two-week “circuit-breaker” lockdown of the type backed by prominent scientists, against just 26 per cent opposed.
 Opinion on a total stay-at-home lockdown of indefinite duration was split 38-38 per cent for and against.

-And 65 per cent said they would support vaccine passports - with no option to show evidence of a recent negative test - for entry to crowded venues, 70 per cent favour compulsory face-coverings in all indoor public spaces and 55 per cent mandatory working from home except for key workers.
+And 65 per cent said they would support vaccine passports – with no option to show evidence of a recent negative test – for entry to crowded venues.
+Some 70 per cent favour compulsory face-coverings in all indoor public spaces and 55 per cent mandatory working from home except for key workers.

-Some 55 per cent said they would back a ban on indoors gatherings of people from different households, with just 27 per cent opposed.
+Some 55 per cent said they would back a ban on indoor gatherings of people from different households, with just 27 per cent opposed.
 But opinion was more evenly divided on schools, with 37 per supporting closure and 35 per cent saying they should stay open.

 The scale of damage done to the prime minister’s credibility on Covid by a series of revelations about lockdown-breaching parties and after-work drinks at Downing Street was laid brutally bare by the survey.

-Just 9 per cent - fewer than one in 10 of those questioned - said they trusted the PM “a lot” and 21 per cent trusted him “somewhat”.
+Just 9 per cent said they trusted the PM “a lot” and 21 per cent trusted him “somewhat”.

 Mr Johnson’s credibility score was worse than that for “people on your social media feed”, who were distrusted “a lot” by 21 per cent and “somewhat” by 24 per cent, but trusted “somewhat” by 23 per cent and “a lot” by 7 per cent.